microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 ### Mode

 [HeaderMatchMode](xref:Yarp.ReverseProxy.Configuration.HeaderMatchMode) specifies how to match the value(s) against the request header.
 The default is `ExactHeader`.
-- ExactHeader - The header must match in its entirety, subject to the value of `IsCaseSensitive`.
-Only single headers are supported.
-If there are multiple headers with the same name then the match fails.
+- ExactHeader - Any of the headers with the given name must match in its entirety, subject to the value of `IsCaseSensitive`.
+If a header contains multiple values (separated by `,` or `;`), they are split before matching.
+A single pair of quotes will also be stripped from the value before matching.
-- HeaderPrefix - The header must match by prefix, subject to the value of `IsCaseSensitive`.
-Only single headers are supported.
-If there are multiple headers with the same name then the match fails.
+- HeaderPrefix - Any of the headers with the given name must match by prefix, subject to the value of `IsCaseSensitive`.
+If a header contains multiple values (separated by `,` or `;`), they are split before matching.
+A single pair of quotes will also be stripped from the value before matching.
 - Exists - The header must exist and contain any non-empty value.
+If there are multiple headers with the same name, the rule will also match.
-- Contains - The header must contain the value for a match, subject to the value of `IsCaseSensitive`.
-Only single headers are supported.
-If there are multiple headers with the same name then the match fails.
+- Contains - Any of the headers with the given name must contain any of the match values, subject to the value of `IsCaseSensitive`.
-- NotContains - The header must not contain any of the match values, subject to the value of `IsCaseSensitive`.
-Only single headers are supported.
-If there are multiple headers with the same name then the match fails.
+- NotContains - None of the headers with the given name may contain any of the match values, subject to the value of `IsCaseSensitive`.

 ### IsCaseSensitive